sap-tutorials/Tutorials/tutorials/hana-web-development-workbench/hana-web-development-workbench.md

 You are now in the Editor and can immediately start developing in HANA.

 #### Using HANA on Amazon AWS or Microsoft Azure
 Access the web page of your HANA server using the IP address of your server.
 Enter the address ```http://XXX.XXX.XXX.XXX``` to the address bar of your browser.
-(Replace XXX.XXX.XXX.XXX with the IP address of your server.)
+(Replace ```XXX.XXX.XXX.XXX``` with the IP address of your server.)

-On the web page, there is a link in the center column for **Web-Based Development Workbench**.
+On the web page, there is a link in the middle column for **Web-Based Development Workbench**.
 Click this link to start the workbench.

 ### ![](http://go.sap.com/dam/application/shared/icons/icon_gold_circle_02.svg) Create Package for the Hello World Application
 The first step to start developing a SAP HANA application with SAP HANA Web-based Development Workbench is to create a new package for the application.

-Open the first package in the Content folder that is named like your account, e.g. p1234567890trial.
-Then select the package that is named like your HANA trial instance, e.g. hana:
+Open the first package in the Content folder that is named like your account, e.g. ```p1234567890trial```.
+Then select the package that is named like your HANA trial instance, e.g. ```hana```:

 ![](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hana-web-development-workbench/2.png)

 Right-Click on the selected package of your SAP HANA trial instance and choose Create Package.
-Enter helloworld as new package name and save with Enter:
+Enter ```helloworld``` as new package name and save with Enter:

 ![](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hana-web-development-workbench/3.png)